 Please note: The size of each class will be limited, and classes will be filled on a first-come-first-serve basis, depending on when you applied to camp.
-The following are classes that will be offered.
-Email us your first, second, and third choices in EACH of the categories of classes: outreach, recreation, and theme.
+The following are classes that may be offered.
+We will send you a list of actual classes that will be offered, then you can email us your first, second, and third choices in EACH of the categories of classes: outreach, recreation, and life skills.
 You will attend the same outreach class, recreation class, and theme class throughout the week.

 Bible Work: Have you ever wondered how to share what you believe?
-This course will show you how to study the Bible and how to share it with others using the “Ezra” model in Ezra 7:10, “…Ezra had prepared his heart to seek the law of the Lord, and to do it, and to teach in Israel statutes and judgments.”
-In Bible Work class, we will learn how to share simple studies from the Bible, make friends, and find Bible study interests.
+This course will show you how to study the Bible and how to share simple studies from the Bible, make friends, and find Bible study interests.

 Child Evangelism will give you the opportunity to develop your storytelling skills, creative craft ideas, and your joy for Jesus.
 You and your team of friends will work together to design a program for children that will be implemented in a real-life setting on Sabbath afternoon.

 Health Evangelism: In this class, you will discover the causes of diseases and how to prevent them by developing healthy habits.
-You’ll be preparing to teach how to look for habits that hurt vs. habits that heal, do simple health screening (blood pressure and pulse check and weight evaluation), and offer advice about simple natural remedies.
-Sound like fun?
-Learn Jesus’ method of sharing God’s love through meeting people’s physical needs.
+You’ll be preparing to teach how to look for habits that hurt vs. habits that heal, and to offer advice about simple natural remedies.
+On Sabbath afternoon you will practice Jesus’ method of sharing God’s love through meeting people’s physical needs.

 Outreach Crafts: Are you creative?
 Do you like arts and crafts?
 This class will involve a combination of projects that will help you share God’s love and encouragement with others.
 You will see the value in making gifts that bless people.
 A visit to a nursing home on Sabbath to distribute the gifts will top off the experience.